ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/4-using-webgpu-apis.md

 ## Project Setup

-With the `webgpudawn` library integrated, you can start by removing the extra files included as part of the stock Game Activity project.
+With the `webgpudawn` library integrated, you can begin removing the extra files included as part of the stock Game Activity project.

-1. Delete all the files from the top `cpp` directory except `CMakeLists.txt`.
+* Delete all the files from the top `cpp` directory, except `CMakeLists.txt`.

+    {{% notice Note %}}
 You have already reviewed `CMakeLists.txt` in the previous section.
+{{% /notice %}}

-2. Add the files `webgpuRenderer.cpp` and `webgpuRenderer.h` files for the WebGPU application.
+* Add the files `webgpuRenderer.cpp` and `webgpuRenderer.h` files for the WebGPU application.

     Run the commands below to add a new `main.cpp` and WebGPU renderer files: